JBShady/COD5-Remastered/README.md

 * Legacy icons patch: Available for both PlayStation or Xbox style, these patches replace the 3D graphic button logos on Controller Mode which generic 2D text/shapes, which is less accurate to recreating the console HUD but more faithful to the original PC release.
 Available on my Discord

 ## Experimental Features
-* Toggleable with console command `zombiemode_dev 1`, these features will never be the default/accessible in regular gameplay and are considered cheats, records will not save
+* Toggleable with console command `zombiemode_dev 1`, these features will never be the default/accessible in regular gameplay and are considered cheats, high round records will not save
 * Enables ability to close 'help' door on Nacht Der Untoten after opening

 ## Special Thanks & Credits